Buying for baby: our due date is in a week and we’ve not bought a car seat or decorated the nursery – is this bad?

-I’ve met some weirdos in my time and let me tell you something.
+I’ve met some bad people in my time and let me tell you something.
 You are not one of them.
 You’re simply a member of Team Deadline.
 Confused?
 I’ll explain.
-Midway through my wife’s pregnancy, without doing any scientific research whatsoever, I came to the conclusion that there are two types of parents-to-be.
+Midway through my wife’s pregnancy, without doing any scientific research whatsoever, I came to the conclusion that, when it comes to buying for baby, there are two types of parents-to-be.

 I’m serious.
 In terms of the nursery, your kid will be in your room for the first few months.
 And in terms of all the other paraphernalia, you can order everything online or make emergency trips to John Lewis seven days a week.
-So as long as you arrive at the hospital with a lot of love, and a bunch of sleepsuits, hats and nappies, everything is going to be just fine.
+So, as long as you arrive at the hospital with a lot of love, the car seat and a bunch of sleepsuits, hats and nappies, everything is going to be just fine.